mjsamberg/courses/courses/dlprograms/leadership/projects.md

 ---
 The purpose of the projects in each unit is to provide you with hands-on experience with the content in the unit.
 Each unit will have several project options.
 You should choose the one project that best aligns with your personal interests and your context.

-## Option 1: Develop a vision statement for digital-age learning
+## Option 1: Develop a vision statement for digital-age learning or AI use in schools
-The needs and goals of a digital-age learning program is different in each school.
-It is critical when beginning a digital-age learning transition to gather input from a variety of stakeholders about **why** they believe they should be engaging in this type of transition and how they envision the business of school being impacted.
+The needs and goals of a digital-age learning program or an AI program is different in each school.
+It is critical when beginning a this transition to gather input from a variety of stakeholders about **why** they believe they should be engaging in this type of transition and how they envision the business of school being impacted.
 Remember that the goal of digital-age learning is **not** to have students using technology but to change outcomes and the business of teaching and learning.
 To that end, to complete this project, you should:
 * Conduct at least two focus group sessions.
 Focus groups may be small, but should be with two different groups (i.e. teachers, students, parents, administrators, counselors, etc.).
 * Create a write-up summarizing points of consensus and divergence in the groups.
 From this write-up, identify the major points that should be addressed in a vision.
 You do _not_ need to create a formal vision statement.
 * Submit your write-up, as well as your focus group protocol, and some type of evidence that the focus groups occurred (such as your notes or a recording).